Mohana1111/EpochTasks/README.md

 For this, we use opencv library, first we read the image using imread, resize it, then convert into a numpy array, then reshape it as we want!
 (1,28,28,1) to match it though..

 Then apply our functions for naive bayes(just to mention, even MultinomialNB) and find the sentiment.

+*Sources used:* Resources provided, stanford books on naive bayes, codecademy for K-Means, Medium posts on CNN and other yt videos.

+**THANKYOU!**